adz5a/deferred/README.md

 ### In the browser

-To use in the browser : `npm install` then `npm build` should result in npm installing all the necessary dependencies and then running the build script (a gulp tasks named `build-browser` which can be found in the gulpfile).
-The output will be displayed inside *./browser/deferred.js* and can be used directly.
+The bundle use **browserify**, so it should be installed on your path : `npm install --global browserify`.

+To bundle, just run : `npm install` then `npm run bundle`.

+It will create a *dist* folder in which will be the bundled *deferred.js*.
+When inserted on a page, the global variable *deferred* is used.
+It can be changed easily by modifying the `exporter.js` file.